Finite Resolution Dynamics

 In order to make this documentation as comprehensive

-as possible, the source code has been included to the documentation,
+as possible, the source code was included to the documentation,

 The main program in this software package, runhenon,